 A perk of receiving SSI benefits means that recipients may be eligible for Medicaid healthcare that could help you with your disabilities.
 If you are homeless and do not receive SSI benefits, you may only be eligible for a bare bones Medicare program that does not meet their medical needs.

 Other SSI recipient benefits may include housing support and eligibility for enrollment in additional social programs.

 The challenge of not having an address, filling out documents, visiting a Social Security office and making appointments may seem overwhelming.
-However, an experienced disability benefits lawyer in Phoenix can help you file for disabilty benefits and help you if your claim has been denied.
+However, an Social Security Disability benefits lawyer in Phoenix can help you file for disability benefits and help you if your claim has been denied.